 Act As If

 Being a non-famous actor in Hollywood isn’t easy, but it can be fun if you bring your attitude.
-Based on my popular column in Nowcasting.com‘s ActorsInk, the essays in Act As If: Stumbling Through Hollywood With Headshot in Hand take a (mostly) humorous look at the life of a journeyman actor in Hollywood.
+Based on the popular column in Nowcasting.com‘s ActorsInk, the essays in Act As If: Stumbling Through Hollywood With Headshot in Hand take a (mostly) humorous and very personal look at the life of a journeyman actor in Hollywood.
 “Journeyman,” as in “not a star.”

 You can purchase Act As If here.

 “This book is a must for anyone thinking of taking Hollywood by storm.
 It’s your life, your career.
 Keep your eyes open and be sure to have this book on your nightstand.”

 —Liz Hanley, Owner, President and Theatrical Agent, Bicoastal Talent

 “Act As If holds great life lessons for people in the arts—or out of them.
 It’s worth keeping in your car on the way to auditions, and laughing over with the recognition that what we do in the arts is crazy, improbable, and sometimes discouraging—and that we are among the luckiest people in the world.” —Kat Likkel, writer/producer of Galavant, My Name is Earl and Better Off Ted

 “These fun, humorous and insightful essays give a behind-the-scenes look into the life of a working actor in Los Angeles.
 But what makes these memorable stories linger long after you’ve read them is the sincere and vulnerable way in which they’re told.
 Whether or not you’re an actor, this courageous collection is a warm and caring guidebook for embracing our universal need for creative expression.” —Linda Peters, Amazon.com